Introduction

 WARNING

-Worn or dirty wiper blades reduce visibility and increase the risk of accidents and serious injuries.
+Worn, dirty, frozen, or damaged wiper blades reduce visibility and increase the risk of accidents and serious injuries.

 NOTICE

-Cleaning wiper blades or door windows with unsuitable cleaning agents may cause damage.
+Cleaning wiper blades, the windshield, or door windows with unsuitable cleaning agents may cause permanent damage to rubber parts, coatings, and glass surfaces.

 Introduction